Optimal curing policy for epidemic spreading over a community network with heterogeneous population: Optimization for Networks with Equitable Partitions

 \begin{remark} In Tab.~\ref{algo1} we have reported an implementation assuming the calculation of the subgradient $\partial U$ at each mid point $x$.
 However, it is sufficient to evaluate the increment at a point $x+\epsilon_1$ within the feasibility region for some $\epsilon_1>0$: if $U(x)<U(x+\epsilon_1)$, then, due to convexity, the whole interval $[x+\epsilon_1,+\infty)$ can be discarded.
 Conversely, if $U(x)>U(x+\epsilon_1)$, then, due to convexity, the whole interval $[0,x)$ can be discarded during the search.
-This operation can be performed at a cost $O(1)$ when $U(x)$ and $U(x+\epsilon_1)$ are known, i.e., at the cost of two calls of \texttt{BisectionThreshold}. \end{remark}
+This operation can be performed at a cost $O(1)$ when $U(x)$ and $U(x+\epsilon_1)$ are known, i.e., at the cost of two calls of \texttt{BisectionThreshold}. \end{remark} We note that \REPEAT ~loop stops when $\epsilon>\prod |\lambda_i|=|\det( Q - D)|>|\lambda_1|^n$, i.e., when $|\lambda_1|< (\epsilon)^{1/n}$.
+Furthermore, the termination condition in \texttt{BisectionThreshold}, \texttt{LeftCorner} and \texttt{RightCorner} requires $\Delta_2$ to lie within the feasible region {\em and} the determinant to be smaller than $\epsilon$.